alteryx/compose/README.md

   </tbody>
 </table>

-Now, the labels are ready to build features with Featuretools and train models with EvalML.
+The labels are ready to build features with [Featuretools](https://docs.featuretools.com/) and train models with [EvalML](https://evalml.alteryx.com/).

 ## Testing & Development
 The Feature Labs community welcomes pull requests.
 Instructions for testing and development are available here.